uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/4-commits-revisited.md

 - Updated README.md file
 ```

-In nano, you can save the file and exit by pressing Control-X, entering “Y” when prompted to “save modified buffer” (i.e., whether to save the file before exiting), and then pressing Enter (you may be presented with a new set of menu options; just press Enter).
+In nano, you can save the file and exit by pressing `Ctrl-X`, entering “Y” when prompted to “save modified buffer” (i.e., whether to save the file before exiting), and then pressing Enter (you may be presented with a new set of menu options; just press Enter).

 This will complete the commit, and you will see a message like this: